VI.2.1 "As We May Think": From Vannevar

 in "As We May Think" 2 the technics to store

-bits of knowledge with possibilities to retrieve them and work out further
+bits of knowledge with possibilities to retrieve them and to work out

 connections between the stored data.
 In his concept for "Memex"